Sending Now playing metadata

 If it cannot find any valid album art, it displays the default image associated with the stream.

-Prevent album loopkup for non-music segments
+Prevent album lookup for non-music segments

 During non-music segments there won't be any valid album artwork to lookup.
 If the station passes default information (like the station name or segment name) during these broadcast segments our player will still lookup artwork and cause irrelevant images to be displayed.